dreameaters/dreameaters.github.io/site-map.md

 # [Pokemon Rankings]
 External links to sheets of Pokemon, ranked in my own style.
 ## Top Attackers
   Pokemon divided by type, ranked in their effectiveness in Raids.
-Mostly based on DPS, with bias toward STAB and doubles.
+Mostly based on `*[DPS]: Damage Per Second`, with bias toward STAB and doubles.
 ## Mega Rankings
   All Mega Evolutions divided by type, and given a 5✰ rating for usefulness in Mega Boost, extra candy, PvE, and PvP.